-Requested by: Method: Hard copy Documents should be hand delivered to the data subject wherever possible.
-Make sure that the documents are securely contained in a sealed envelope.
-If it not possible for the data subject to collect the documents themselves use the special delivery service.
-Note: Check you have the correct address before posting Encrypted device Where the data is especially sensitive consider saving the documents on a password protected, encrypted memory device rather than posting hard copies.
-The password can be sent to the data subject once they have received the device.
-Email This is the preferred method.
-Scan a copy of the file and move it to a secure location on the schools' networks.
+Requested by: Method: Documents should be hand delivered to the data subject wherever possible.
+Make sure that the documents are securely contained in a sealed envelope and signed for.
+Hard copy If it not possible for the data subject to collect the documents themselves use the special delivery service .
+Note: Check you have the correct address before posting Email This is the preferred method.
+Scan a copy of the file and move it to a secure location on the school networks.
 Send the file by secure data transfer [currently Egress].
 Ask the data subject to confirm receipt of the documents as soon as possible